Automattic/regenerate-thumbnails/README.md

 ### WP-CLI

 If you have command line access to your server, I highly recommend using [WP-CLI](http://wp-cli.org/) instead of this plugin as it's faster and can be run inside of a `screen`.
-For details, see the documentation of it's [regenerate](http://wp-cli.org/commands/media/regenerate/) command.
+For details, see the documentation of its [regenerate](http://wp-cli.org/commands/media/regenerate/) command.

 ### Jetpack's Photon Module